Breaking Agent Backbones: Evaluating the Security of Backbone LLMs in AI Agents: Experiments

-Figure~\ref{fig:all_results}~(right) shows that top-rated systems use closed weights, indicating they are noticeably more secure than open-weight models.
+Figure~\ref{fig:all_results}~(bottom right) shows that top-rated systems use closed weights, indicating they are noticeably more secure than open-weight models.
 An important caveat: closed-weight systems typically incorporate additional guardrails and safety layers beyond the base model, whereas we evaluate open-weight models directly.
 This comparison therefore reflects system-level security for closed weights versus model-level security for open weights.
-Nevertheless, the best open weights model in our analysis is \texttt{gpt-oss-120b} with a score $0.44$ which is better than some of OpenAI's older models (\texttt{gpt-4o} and \texttt{gpt-4.1}) and only slightly worse than the current \texttt{gpt-5} based models.
+Nevertheless, the best open weights model in our analysis is \texttt{kimi-k2-thinking} with a score $0.34$ which is better than OpenAI's frontier \texttt{gpt-5.1} model (without reasoning).
 This indicates that while there is a performance gap, open weights models are not lagging too far behind.

-\paragraph{Effects of release date and price.} While newer models appear to perform slightly better, the improvement in security is actually not as substantial as one might expect (see Figure~\ref{fig:score_vs_time} in Appendix~\ref{sec:appendixc}).
-Secondly, more expensive models generally rank higher (see Figure~\ref{fig:score_vs_price} (right) in Appendix~\ref{sec:appendixc}).
+\paragraph{Capability correlates with security but with exceptions} Newer more capable models exhibit superior security compared to their predecessors (Figure~\ref{fig:score_vs_time}, Appendix~\ref{sec:appendixc}), likely due to improved instruction-following that reduces confusion between system and external instruction and able to better understand context.
+We confirm this hypothesis by comparing vulnerability scores against the agentic intelligence index \citep{artificialanalysis2025agentic} (Figure~\ref{fig:utility_security}, Appendix~\ref{sec:appendixc}), which shows a clear correlation between capability and security.
+Notably, however, the two highest-capability models (\texttt{gpt-5.1} and \texttt{kimi-k2-thinking}) rank only 8th and 14th in security, indicating that capability alone is insufficient for security.